-"Infrequent occasions" means up to twelve meals total per calendar year.
+"Infrequent occasions" means up to twelve qualifying meals total per calendar year.

 "In the ordinary course of meals" means breakfast, lunch, or dinner, regardless of cost.
-A qualifying meal occurs when the guest would normally be expected to sit down and eat, such as in a restaurant or a private residence as opposed to, for example, a hosted reception where attendance is related to the legislator's official duties
+A qualifying meal would normally occur when the guest would be expected to sit down and eat, such as in a restaurant or a private residence as opposed to, for example, a hosted reception or other broad-based occasion when attendance is related to the legislator's official duties or the legislator is making an appearance in an official capacity.

-"Attendance related to the performance of official duties" means at least some of the discussion during the meal involves legislative business
+"Attendance related to the performance of official duties" means at least some of the discussion during the meal involves legislative business.

-It is presumed that qualifying meals, whether breakfast, lunch or dinner, include both food and a beverage and therefore they are to be counted against the maximum number of meals allowed.
+It is presumed that qualifying meals as described in RCW 42.52.150(5), whether breakfast, lunch or dinner, include both food and a beverage and therefore they are to be counted against the maximum number of meals allowed.

-Examples: NOTE - The Ethics Act contains a number of gift exemptions for food and beverage.
+NOTE - The Ethics Act contains a number of gift exemptions for food and beverage.
 If one of those exemptions applies, the meal does not count toward the 12 meal limit.

 Example 1: An association which employs a registered lobbyist visits Olympia during a legislative session and invites legislators, over the lunch hour, for complimentary food and conversations about legislative issues.
 The food is available on a serving table and is basically self-served.
 While there are some tables and chairs available for the convenience of the guests the event is designed to allow the guests to mingle with one another.
 Complimentary food and beverage provided at the event are not subject to the statute which limits the number of meals.
 The Ethics Act presumes that food and beverages consumed at hosted receptions where attendance is related to a legislator's official duties may be accepted without regard to frequency (RCW 42.52.150).
-A setting in the nature of this buffet style reception, where guests are not expected to sit down and eat, is a hosted reception within the meaning of the Ethics Act (Advisory Opinions 1996 No. 3 and No. 15)
+A setting in the nature of this buffet style reception, where guests are not expected to sit down and eat, is a hosted reception within the meaning of the Ethics Act (Advisory Opinions 1996 No. 3 and No. 15).